d4rkc0d3r/d4rkAvatarOptimizer/README.md

 ### Locked in Materials
 Shows all materials that have a "lock in" or "bake" feature enabled which the optimizer detected.
 If you want to merge these materials you need to disable the "lock in" or "bake" feature.
 The optimizer might not detect all forms of "lock in" or "bake" so you might need to check some materials manually.
+### Unlocked Materials
+Shows all materials that have a "lock in" or "bake" feature disabled which the optimizer detected.
+With the `Write Properties as Static Values` option disabled you need to make sure to lock in or bake your materials in this list before optimization.
 ### Penetrators
 Shows all meshes that the optimizer detected as DPS or TPS penetrators.
 If you have some that are not listed here you should add them to the exclusion list.
 If you don't your penetrators might get merged with other meshes which would always show them to other players if they have your shaders blocked.
 ### Unused Components